 Worried about Gran Canaria Airport cancellations and delays?
 If your flight was cancelled, delayed, or overbooked, you could be entitled to up £520 per person in compensation from the airline or up to €600 in the EU.
 Check your flight’s eligibility and learn how much you’re entitled to within minutes.
 Try AirHelp’s Compensation Checker.

-If you experience lengthy Gran Canaria Airport delays or cancellations, your flight could be eligible for compensation.
-This is because Gran Canaria Airport (LPA) is located within the EU, which means flights that depart from here are protected by EU Regulation No. 261/2004 — or EC 261 for short.
-All EU countries are covered by EC 261, including departures from special territories such as the Canary Islands, the Azores, and Martinique.
+If you experience lengthy Gran Canaria Airport delays or cancellations your flight could be eligible for compensation.
+Airports such as Gran Canaria (LPA) is located within the EU, which means flights that depart from here are protected by air passenger rights such as EC 261.
+If an airport is based within an EU country, disrupted flights from there are covered by EC 261, including departures from special territories such as the Canary Islands, the Azores, and Martinique.

 So what is EC 261 exactly?
 Well, it’s a law that holds airlines financially accountable when there is an unexpected flight disruption like a delay or cancellation — provided that it was not caused by circumstances outside of the airline’s control.
 This means that whenever a flight is heavily disrupted and the airline is found to be at fault, the carrier will have to pay their passengers a certain amount of compensation.

 The Iaw also requires airlines to provide their passengers with care during the wait, which includes offering food and refreshments, and if necessary, free accommodation, transport, and alternative flights.